Serverless Database – Everything you Need to Know

 #3.
 Marketing & Retail:

 Let us take the case of the retail business.
-Whenever a user adds a particular item in their cart, you can set up functions which trigger further business pipeline components like, updating inventory totals or send customer information for certain products to the marketing department, who sends them a promotional mailer.
+Whenever a user adds a particular item in their cart, you can set up serverless functions which trigger further business pipeline components like, updating inventory totals or send customer information for certain products to the marketing department, who sends them a promotional mailer.

 In this case, since the function is decoupled from the app and database itself, you don’t need to keep them spinning all the time.